form-o-fill/form-o-fill-chrome-extension/README.md

 - Document that libs can only be loaded from https:// URLS (CSP limitation) (see testcases/rule-add-library.js) Move libs.js to global and make it available inside the promise wrapped before function (form_utils.js)
+- Options -> Libs add url (https) with reload button and name -> add via Libs.add for all rules
 - write help for adding libraries dynamically via before function
 - allow #help-basic to jump to #help and then #help-basic
 - make context click extract that form instead of showing the overlay.